 While the rest of the world is lauding 5G as the next big thing, EPP's Doug Sicker and his team are already looking beyond it.

-The Department of Engineering and Public Policy
+Engineering and Public Policy

-The Department of Engineering and Public Policy (EPP) is a unique department that works to solve problems at the interface between technology and society.
-We offer multiple double-major options for undergraduate students partnered with each of the five Engineering Departments and Computer Science, a Master's degree in Engineering & Technology Innovation and Management (E&TIM), and a research-oriented Ph.D. program.
+The Department of Engineering and Public Policy (EPP) at Carnegie Mellon University is a unique department that works to solve problems at the interface of technology and society.
+We offer multiple double-major options for undergraduate students (in partnership with each of the five Engineering departments and the School of Computer Science) a Master's degree in Engineering & Technology Innovation and Management, and a research-oriented Ph.D. program.

 Robert W. Dunlap Award for the most outstanding qualifier examination

 Herbert L. Toor Award for outstanding research paper submitted to the Part A qualifier

 “Data-Driven Models Could Enable Selective, Remote Emissions Inspections for Connected-Vehicles”